sandeepone/gleez-mango/README.md

 ## Description

-**Mango Reader** is a [Gleez CMS](http://gleezcms.org/) module and it's a simple object wrapper for the [Mongo PHP](http://php.net/manual/en/book.mongo.php) driver.
-It monitors your website, capturing system events in a log to be reviewed by an authorized individual at a later time.
+**Mango Reader** is a [Gleez CMS](http://gleezcms.org/) module that provide access to read all system logs with using [MongoDB DBMS](http://www.mongodb.org).
 The log is simply a list of recorded events containing usage data, performance data, errors, warnings and operational information.

 It is vital to check the log report on a regular basis as it is often the only way to tell what is going on.

 ## Download

-- **Current master** for Gleez CMS 0.9.26 or higher: [Download](https://github.com/sergeyklay/gleez-mango/archive/master.zip)
+- **Current master** for Gleez CMS 0.9.27 or higher: [Download](https://github.com/sergeyklay/gleez-mango/archive/master.zip)
+- **0.1.4** for Gleez CMS 0.9.26 or higher: [Download](https://github.com/sergeyklay/gleez-mango/archive/v0.1.4.zip)
 - **0.1.3** for Gleez CMS 0.9.26 or higher: [Download](https://github.com/sergeyklay/gleez-mango/archive/v0.1.3.zip)
-- **0.1.2** for Gleez CMS 0.9.26 or higher: [Download](https://github.com/sergeyklay/gleez-mango/archive/v0.1.2.zip)

 ## System Requirements